iarsystems/iar-vsc-build/Extension/README.md

 testing and is work in progress.
 The settings are nog yet automatically updated when selecting different projects or confiugrations (even though the description of the settings mention this).

+Open or create the `launch.json` file and place your cursor at the beginning of the configurations array.
+Now press `Ctrl + Space` to activate autocompletion.
+You should see an item like `IAR: Debug using gdb server`.
+If you select this, the configuration below is automatically generated.

 Some information about the used config parameters:

 * `iarvsc.outFile`: The path to the output file to flash on the target.
 Use a path relative from